dotnet/docfx/Documentation/tutorial/intro_toc.md

 Not-In-Toc Files
 ----------------
-When a local file is not references by any *Toc Item*, we call this local file *Not-In-Toc File*.
+When a local file is not referenced by any *Toc Item*, we call this local file *Not-In-Toc File*.
 Its *TOC File* is the nearest *TOC File* in output folder from the same folder as the local file to the root output folder.